The History of Romania in One Object / Petru Groza's Desk Phone

 Photo 11: Petru Groza's Desk Phone, detail

-THE HISTORY OF ROMANIA IN ONE OBJECT, our online program that evokes decisive epochs in Romanian past starting from artifacts or vestiges with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
+THE HISTORY OF ROMANIA IN ONE OBJECT, our online program that evokes decisive epochs in the Romanian past starting from objects with powerful symbolic and representative value, is developed in partnership with The National History Museum of Romania.
 Petru Groza's desk phone is presented by historian Pompilia Gon.